GuccioGucci/yoke/README.md

 <a name='provisioning-terraform'></a>
 # Provisioning: Terraform

 You're probably guessing what's the impact on provisioning, once we move task-definition out of Terraform scope.
-Here's an [interesing discussion on the topic](https://github.com/hashicorp/terraform-provider-aws/issues/632), with alternative approaches.
+Here's an [interesting discussion on the topic](https://github.com/hashicorp/terraform-provider-aws/issues/632), with alternative approaches.
 We'll try to recap here, with examples.

 <a name='mixed-managed-and-live'></a>
 ## Mixed: managed and live (migrating to Update mode)